alekseyl/me-redis/README.md

 MeRedis deliver additional module MeRedisHotMigrator for hot migration to KeyZipping and ZipToHash.

-We don't need one in generally for base implementation of ZipValues module cause its getter methods fallbacks to value.
+We don't need one in generally for base implementation of ZipValues module cause its getter methods fallbacks to values.

 ### Features
-* mget hget hgetall get exists type getset - fallbacks for key_zipping
+* mget hget hgetall get exists type getset - fallbacks to original methods for key_zipping
-* me_get me_mget - fallbacks for hash zipping
+* me_get me_mget - fallbacks to original methods for hash zipping
 * partially respects pipelining and multi
 * protecting you from accidentally do many to less many migration and from ZipToHash migration without key zipping (